mil/foo-wm/README.md

 foo-wm was previously named fifo-wm and used a FIFO for IPC.
 The switch over to a socket was in need for provide responses to IPC commands.
 Foo-wm may not be this window manager's final name.

-Foo-wm should be considered unusable pre-alpha software.
+foo-wm should be considered unusable pre-alpha software.
 I use foo-wm on a daily basis though that doesn't mean you should.
 Foo-wm doesn't have support for many basic window managment functions (ICCCM/EWMH).
 If you're interested in contributing, contact me.
 Below is an explanation of the basic structure of foo-wm if you want to hack on it.

 The Tree
 --------